 SECTION 3.5.
 ORGANIZATION OF BOARD; OATHS OF OFFICE.

 The Town Board shall meet and organize for the transaction of business at the first regularly scheduled meeting of the Board following each biennial election.
-Before entering upon their offices, the Mayor and each Alderman shall take, subscribed, and have entered upon the minutes of the Board the oath of office required by Article VI, section 7 of the Constitution.
+Before entering upon their offices, the Mayor and each Town Council shall take, subscribed, and have entered upon the minutes of the Board the oath of office required by Article VI, section 7 of the Constitution.